-However, IGPs also have several disadvantages when compared to other pump types: low pumping efficiency for noble gases; decreasing pumping speed in the XHV/UHV range; need high voltage and magnetic field; and, they are heavy.
+However, IGPs also have several disadvantages when compared to other pump types: low pumping efficiency for noble gases; decreasing pumping speed in the HV, XHV and UHV range; need high voltage and magnetic field; and, they are heavy.

 Choosing the right vacuum pump for your application is key to achieve the best performance of a vacuum system.
 Download our comprehensive guide on vacuum pump selection to learn more:

-In terms of measuring pressures at UHVs and XHVs, traditional pressure/vacuum gauges are unsuitable due to the previously discussed outgassing effect.
+In terms of measuring pressures in HV, UHV and XHV, traditional pressure/vacuum gauges are unsuitable due to the previously discussed outgassing effect.
 As a result, ionization gauges are employed instead: these use the probability of gas ionization to determine the particle number density.
 There are two types: cold and hot cathode ionization gauges.

 Source: Leybold UK